semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 ### Curved data set

-If there are three or four variables you can curve polygons (data sets).
+You can curve polygons (data sets), if needed.

 > To get smoothed lines, you need to transfer curve with the required rounding method to the chart.
 Just like in Line chart.
 >